FacultadInformatica-LinkedData/Curso2020-2021/README.md

 **Assignment 1**.
 Please fill in a line with a dataset description at folder [Assignment 1](./Assignment1/DatasetDescriptions.csv), as discussed in the course moodle site, and make a pull request

-**The following set of instructions will be updated as we progress during the course**

 **Assignment 2 - Exercise on RDF and RDFS**.
-Upload the RDF and RDFS files corresponding to the exercise in the GitHub repository, and comment on those from your colleagues, creating issues in the GitHub repository.
+Upload the RDF files corresponding to the exercise in the GitHub repository, and comment on those from your colleagues, creating issues in the GitHub repository.
 This can be done in the [Assignment2](./Assignment2/) folder, **using your GitHub username - your NameSurname** + (.png/.svg) and (.rdf/.ttl), or any other similar file extension.

-For example, I (my Github username is 'ocorcho') would upload three files :
+For example, I (my Github username is 'ocorcho') would upload two files :
 * ocorcho-OscarCorcho.png (the image, Exercise 1.a)
-* ocorcho-OscarCorcho.rdf (Exercise 1.b in RDF/XML), and
 * ocorcho-OscarCorcho.ttl (Exercise 1.b in Turtle).

+**The following set of instructions will be updated as we progress during the course**

 **Assignment 3 - Exercise on Jena API**.
 Upload the java files Task06.java and Task07.java after completing the tasks 6.x and 7.x mentioned in those files.
 Before uploading the files create a folder with your **YourGitHubID-StudentID** (e.g., Assignment3/dchaves-u120106/) in [Assignment3](./Assignment3/) folder.